syncfusion-content/blazor-docs/blazor/speeddial/template.md

 ---
 layout: post
 title: Template in Blazor SpeedDial Component | Syncfusion
-description: Checkout and learn about template in Blazor SpeedDial component and much more.
+description: Checkout and learn here all about templates and how to use them in Syncfusion Speed Dial component and much more.
 platform: Blazor
 control: SpeedDial
 documentation: ug